 We account for stock-based compensation in accordance with U.S. GAAP governing share-based payments.
 Accordingly, we measure stock-based compensation expense at the grant date, based on the fair value of the award, and recognize the expense over the employee's requisite service period using the straight-line method.
 The fair value of each employee stock option and restricted stock award is estimated on the date of grant using an option pricing model that meets certain requirements.
 We currently use the Black-Scholes option pricing model to estimate the fair value of our share-based compensation.
 The Black-Scholes model meets the requirements of U.S. GAAP.
 The measurement of stock-based compensation expense is based on several criteria including, but not limited to, the valuation model used and associated input factors, such as expected term of the award, stock price volatility, risk free interest rate and forfeiture rate.
 These inputs are subjective and are determined using management's judgment.
-If differences arise between the assumptions used in determining stock-based compensation expense and the actual factors which become known over time, we may change the input factors used in determining future stock-based compensation expense.
+If differences arise between the assumptions used in determining stock-based compensation expense.
 Any such changes could materially impact our operations in the period in which the changes are made and in subsequent periods.